Faculty Distance Learning Workgroup

 - Harlan Wallach, Associate Director, Educational Technologies, NUIT

-Provost Dan Linzer and the Faculty Distance Learning Workgroup recently requested proposals from Northwestern faculty for digital/online projects that will enhance NU students' learning through the innovative use of technologies, allow faculty and the University to experiment with innovative learning technologies, showcase NU faculty's excellence in teaching and increase NU's visibility in digital and online teaching environments.
-Project proposals are no longer being accepted at this time.
+Provost Dan Linzer and the Faculty Distance Learning Workgroup request proposals from Northwestern faculty for digital/online projects that will enhance NU students' learning through the innovative use of technologies, allow faculty and the University to experiment with innovative learning technologies, showcase NU faculty's excellence in teaching and increase NU's visibility in digital and online teaching environments.
+Project proposals are due on October 31, 2016 and will be funded in Winter 2017.
 More information can be found on the Proposal Form or at email@example.com.

 Faculty Distance Learning Workgroup 2013-2014 Report